fmsh-seclab/TesMla/README.md

 ![](https://github.com/fmsh-seclab/TesMla/blob/master/images/banner.png)
 TesMla
 ========
+The app takes advantage of a collection of security issues discovered in the Model 3's keyless entry system that together add up to a method to fully unlock, start, and steal a vehicle.
+**NOTE:** All sources here is for **research use only**.

 Introduction
 -------
+Turning your phone into a key fob has become a trend.
+The phone as key can be authenticated by the vehicle automatically provided that it is within Bluetooth Low Energy (BLE) range.
+Tesla provides this feature for better driver experience.
+To use the phone hands-free, you must pair it first.
+As you approach then, your phone’s Bluetooth signal is detected and doors unlock when you press a door handle.

+Security researchers， at Shanghai Fudan Microelectronics Group Company Ltd.，revealed a collection of security vulnerabilities they found in Tesla Model 3 cars and their phone keys.
+They discovered that those combined vulnerabilities could be exploited by any car thief who has installed this TesMla app on their phone.
+Within one minute, a hacker can fully unlock, start and steal a Model 3.
+Taking android phone as an attack device, the whole attack process is out of owner’s awareness and simple to be conducted.
+All these vulnerabilities and attack details have been warned Tesla and the company didn’t respond.
+However, This attack brings into question the use of Bluetooth communication in security-critical applications since the attack is low-cost and concealed.

-This app implements a **man-in-the-middle-attack** to Tesla Model 3 and its phone keys.
+This app open source here implements a **man-in-the-middle-attack** to Tesla Model 3 and its phone keys.
+Attacker can utilize this app to break Model 3 within one minute.

 Background
 ----------
-Tesla enables car owners to use their smart phones to automatic unlock and start their cars.
+Tesla enables car owners to use their smart phones to automatic unlock and active their cars.
 Once paired, the vehicle automatically authenticates the Phone key when the key is approaching.
-TesMla exploits vulnerabilities of authentication process.
+TesMla exploits vulnerabilities of authentication process and complete a man-in-the-middle attack to break Model 3.
 It works as an intermediate, storing and forwarding messages between the key and the vehicle.
-Finally TesMla tricks the Model 3 to believe that there is a legitimate key in range.
 The following parts review the authentication protocols by reverse engineering and sniffing.
-The vulnerabilities and proof of concept are shown as follows either.
+The vulnerabilities and proof of concept are shown as follow either.
 ### Test environments
 The table below shows the model of devices used in sniffing and attack.
 |Devices|Model|Version|